 The respected commander joined the peace talks taking place in Havana, Cuba, in October 2014, the third member of the secretariat to do so.

-Following the ratification of the peace deal between the FARC and the Colombian government on November 30, 2016, Alape and the rest of the FARC guerrillas have demobilized and begun the disarmament process.
+Following the ratification of the peace deal between the FARC and the Colombian government on November 30, 2016, Alape and most other former FARC guerrillas demobilized and disarmed in 2017.